Simple Healthy Food Swaps That Support Energy After 60

 Swap Highly Processed Foods for Whole, Simple Foods

-Highly processed foods are designed for convenience and shelf life, not digestion.
-They often contain refined carbohydrates, industrial oils, and additives that place extra strain on metabolism.
+Highly processed foods are designed for convenience and shelf life.
+They often contain refined carbohydrates, added sugars, and stabilizers that may affect digestion and energy levels.

 Instead of: packaged snacks, frozen meals, boxed foods

-Try: whole foods such as vegetables, eggs, fruit, seafood, and simply prepared meats
+Try: vegetables, eggs, fruit, seafood, legumes, and simply prepared meats

-Fewer ingredients usually means easier digestion and steadier energy.
+Fewer ingredients often means steadier digestion and more consistent energy.

-Many packaged and restaurant foods rely on industrial seed oils that are heavily refined.
+Many packaged and restaurant foods rely on refined vegetable oils that undergo significant processing.

-Instead of: foods cooked in soybean, corn, or canola oil
+Instead of: foods primarily cooked in highly refined oils

-The American Heart Association notes that unsaturated fats, especially those found in olive oil, support heart and metabolic health when used in place of refined fats.
+The American Heart Association notes that unsaturated fats, especially those found in olive oil, support heart health when used in place of more refined fats.

 American Heart Association: Dietary Fats

-Dairy tolerance often changes with age.
-For some people, lower-fat or heavily processed dairy products can be harder to digest than expected.
+Dairy tolerance can change with age.
+For some people, certain dairy products feel heavier or harder to digest.

 Swap Sugar-Heavy Snacks for Protein-Forward Options

-Snacks high in sugar can create quick energy followed by a crash that affects mood and focus.
+Snacks high in added sugar can create quick energy followed by a noticeable drop in focus or mood.

 Instead of: cookies, pastries, candy, sweetened bars

-Protein slows digestion and helps stabilize blood sugar, which many people find supports steadier energy between meals.
+Protein slows digestion and often supports steadier energy between meals.

 Swap Processed Meats for Simply Prepared Proteins

-Highly processed meats often contain preservatives and additives that can be harder to digest.
+Highly processed meats often contain preservatives and additives.

-Instead of: deli meats, sausages, packaged meat snacks
+Instead of: deli meats, packaged sausages, processed meat snacks

-Try: eggs, poultry, seafood, or grass-fed beef prepared simply
+Try: eggs, poultry, seafood, beans, lentils, or simply prepared meats

-The National Institute on Aging encourages older adults to focus on nutrient-dense foods that digest well and support overall vitality.
+The National Institute on Aging encourages older adults to focus on nutrient-dense foods that digest comfortably and support overall vitality.

 National Institute on Aging: Healthy Eating